TemitopeOladokun/Days-of-Deep-Learning/README.md

 ## DAY 35: 30/10/2019
 1. Transfer Learning
-2. Weight Initalization
+2. Weight Initailization
 3. Constant weight
-4. Normal Distribution and Random Uniform Distrubtion
+4. Normal Distribution and Random Uniform Distribution

 ### WHAT I LEARNT
 * Using constant weights make back propagation to fail becasue it is not design to deal with consistency